 The issue of how to accurately estimate the counterfactual is intrinsic to quantifying the consequences of different actions or clusters of actions.
-In this case these consequences are measured in deaths, and the cluster of actions these deaths are thought to have occurred in response to is known as ‘austerity’.
-Alternative, and arguably more sophisticated, statistical modelling strategies could have been used, and the actuarial estimates of excess deaths produced would change.
-However the sensitivity analysis included in our appendix suggests that, if anything a more sophisticated model would produce less conservative results.
+In our study consequences are measured as excess deaths, and the cluster of actions that are thought to have caused these deaths are known as ‘austerity’.
+Alternative, and arguably more sophisticated, statistical modelling strategies could be applied, and the actuarial estimates of excess deaths produced would change.
+However the sensitivity analysis included in our appendix suggests that, if anything more sophisticated models produce less conservative results.

 References